asankov/90DaysOfDevOps/2023/day14.md

 Once this is done, this information is propagated to the vulnerabilities databases and can be leveraged by image scanners to warn about CVEs/vulnerabilities that are present in our container.

 ## Summary

+Image scanning is not a silver bullet.
+If an image scanner tells you that you have 0 vulnerabilities in your image, that does not mean that you are 100% secure.
+It only means that there are no known vulnerabilities inside your container image.

+Mitigating vulnerabilities can be as simple as bumping a version of a dependency (or downgrading one), but sometimes it can be more tricky because that version bump might require a change in your code.

 Now we know why image scanning is important and how it can help us be more secure.
 In [Day 15](day15.md) we are going to  dive deeper into the way the image scanners work under the hood, looking into things like SBOMs and vulnerability databases.